fernandobohrer/devops-venv/README.md

     1. To create a new Ansible role: `ansible-galaxy role init role_name`.
 More details can be found [here][02].

-    1. To create a new Ansible project: `ansible-creator init --project ansible-project --scm-org weather --scm-project demo`.
+    1. To create a new Ansible project: `ansible-creator init --project ansible-project --scm-org organization --scm-project project`.
 More details can be found [here][03].

 1. When finished with your work, simple exit the virtual environment by typing `exit` on the terminal.
 This will bring you back to the directory where this repository lives.